Meet the Team

 Gretchen Wease

-Gretchen and her husband, Gary have been married for 29 years and reside in Waynesboro, PA.
-They are the parents of four adult sons and have six amazing grandchildren.
-She enjoys reading, singing on the worship team, adventuring with her husband and spending time with family and friends.
+On a personal note, my husband, Gary, and I have been married for 30 years and make our home in Waynesboro, PA.
+We’re blessed with four adult sons and six amazing grandchildren.
+I love reading, singing on our church worship team, adventuring with Gary, and making memories with family and friends.

 OFFICE MANAGER